 Not seeing your ideal study-abroad opportunity?
 Sweet Briar will work with you to select and plan an experience that fits your goals and interests.

 Japanese Studies Program at Doshisha Women’s College of Liberal Arts

 The Japanese Studies Program (JSP) at Doshisha Women’s College was started in 1992.
 This fall semester program offers both Japanese language courses and courses in Japanese culture conducted in English.
 Prior knowledge of Japanese is not required.
 All students stay with Japanese families whose daughters attend the college.
 The campus is located midway between Kyoto, Nara and Osaka, and provides students with easy access to these major cultural centers.
-For more information and an application, contact the dean of the faculty and vice president for academic affairs or the dean of student life and academic support.
+For more information and an application, contact the director of international students and study abroad.

 McDaniel Europe in Budapest, Hungary